Voter beware: US tells public how to avoid election mischief

 The FBI and CISA issued a reminder not long after that unnamed “foreign actors” and cyber criminals are spreading false information intended to discredit the American electoral process, including by falsely claiming to have hacked and leaked voter information.

-Even if those foreign actors or cyber criminals had such information, it wouldn’t do anything to stop an American from casting a ballot or to provide a way to manipulate the vote.
+Even if those foreign actors or cyber criminals had such information, it wouldn’t do anything to stop an American from casting a ballot or provide a way to manipulate the vote.
 The U.S. agencies say they have no information that any attack targeting election infrastructure has compromised the integrity of election results or the accuracy of voter registration information, or prevented an election from occurring.

 CYBER THREATS TO VOTING SYSTEMS